far-far-away-science/hab-v2/software/readme.txt

-all software projects go into this folder
+all balloon software projects go to this folder